DevSGithub2/ETH-AVAX-Module-2/README.md

  ```
 npx hardhat run --network localhost scripts/fulldeploy.js
  ```
-3. Then run this command in the terminal:
+3. Then run the command for the front-end in the terminal:
  ```
 npm run dev
  ```

-## Customization

-* Customize the UI elements, styles, and behavior of the DWallet component by modifying JSX, CSS, and event handlers to fit your design and functionality needs.

-### Interacting with Front-End
+### Show the Function in the Front-End

 - Press the connect button, ensuring MetaMask is on the same network as the Hardhat RPC URL.
 - Confirm the connection in MetaMask.
 - Send coins by entering values from the live smart contract on the blockchain.

 ## Author

 **Dev Sagar**

 GitHub: [DevSGitub2](https://github.com/DevSGitub2)

 ### Video Walkthrough